-Born and raised in Missouri and educated in public schools, Eric earned an Angier B. Duke Scholarship to attend Duke University.
+Eric was educated in public schools and earned an Angier B. Duke Scholarship to attend Duke University.
 Selected as a Rhodes and a Truman Scholar, he attended the University of Oxford, where he earned a master’s degree and a Ph.D.
 His doctoral thesis, Children First, investigated how international humanitarian organizations can best serve war-affected children.

 He has worked as a humanitarian volunteer, documentary photographer, and researcher in Rwanda, Cambodia, Albania, Mexico, India, Bosnia, and Bolivia.

 Eric served as a United States Navy SEAL officer and deployed four times during the Global War on Terrorism to Afghanistan, Southeast Asia, the Horn of Africa, and Iraq.
 He served as the Commander of a Mark V Special Operations Craft Detachment, Commander of a Joint Special Operations Task Unit, and as Commander of an al Qaeda Targeting Cell.